BMW 2 Series Active Tourer MPV review

 BMW surprised many people when it launched the first 2 Series Active Tourer, but this new version isn’t so much of a shock.
 SUVs may seem to be taking the place of many MPVs, but over 400,000 examples of the car have been sold to date, mostly in Europe.

-That’s why the new BMW 2 Series Active Tourer looks broadly similar to the previous car, save for a fresh set of larger front grilles and a general spruce-up.
+That’s also why the new BMW 2 Series Active Tourer looks broadly similar to the previous car, save for a fresh set of larger front grilles, flush door handles and a general spruce-up.
 Some of the engine range is familiar, too, but the overhaul is far more pronounced than it first appears.
 A new platform underpins the car and the very latest technology has crept inside.

 The rear seats individually slide and fold, which makes the 2 Series Active Tourer a little more versatile than the Mercedes B-Class, its closest rival.
 Another option is the seven-seat Volkswagen Touran, but there won’t be a seven-seat BMW 2 Series Gran Tourer this time around.
 The stretched Gran Tourer perhaps pushed the BMW badge too far, so buyers looking for seven seats may have to pick a Mercedes GLB or something like a Skoda Kodiaq.